Vayel/cours-python3/src/14-conditions.md

 calculer la valeur du second.

 On retrouve aussi la règle de priorité entre `or` et les opérateurs de comparaison.
-Il faut savoir qu'il en existe également entre `or` et `and`, le second étant prioritaire sur le premier.
-On fait souvent l'analogie suivante :
+De plus, le `and` est prioritaire sur le `or`, on peut même le distribuer : `A and (B or C)` a la même valeur logique que `A and B or A and C` .
+D'ailleurs, on fait souvent l'analogie suivante :

 Opérateur logique | Opérateur mathématique
 ------------------|-----------------------